biolab/scorange-hugo/content/blog/2019-07-osteoarthritis-Ji-AnnRheumDis2019.md

 \
 We can now take a look at genes with negative correlation for PC4 (<i>PTGES</i>, <i>NPR3</i>, <i>ANGPTL1</i>, <i>POSTN</i>) and those with positive correlation (<i>IL1B</i>, <i>CHRDL2</i>, <i>CCl3</i>, <i>CXCL3</i>) and determine their biological role using GO Browser widget.

-Since the PCA widget overruns the gene annotations in our data, we have to run it trough the Genes widget again, than display it with the Scatter Plot widget, manual select positively or negatively corelated genes on the plot and use it as an input for the GO Browser.
+Since the PCA widget overruns the gene annotations in our data, we have to run it trough the Genes widget again, then display it with the Scatter Plot widget, manual select positively or negatively corelated genes on the plot and use it as an input for the GO Browser.
 \
 {{% figure src="/blog_img/2019-07-28/workflow-full.PNG" %}}
 \